 Semester 2 focuses on Infectious Disease and Multicellular Organisms.
-This means that you will look at the impacts that infectious diseases have on animals and humans and then make connections to the way that large, complex organisms such as humans are able to function.
-You will also participate in practical sessions (some involving dissections) as well as field trips to apply some of the concepts you have learned.
+This means you will look at the impacts that infectious diseases have on animals and humans, as well as making connections to the way that large, complex organisms such as humans are able to function.
+You will also participate in practical sessions (some potentially involving dissections) as well as field trips in the local area to apply some of the concepts you have learned.

 Biology can lead to further study in tertiary institutions in a very diverse range of fields.
-Students might choose to study a general degree such as a Bachelor of Science to gain further knowledge of a range of biological concepts.
-Other pathways may be in more specific areas of study such as medicine, agriculture, food processing, horticulture, medical laboratory science, physiotherapy and veterinary nursing.
+Students might choose to study a Bachelor of Science to gain further knowledge of a range of concepts.
+Other pathways may be in more specific areas of study such as medicine, agriculture, food processing, horticulture, medical laboratory science, physiotherapy, nursing, veterinary science and more.